-The Research: Stacy Fedewa, MPH, PhD, is the senior principal scientist of risk factors and screening surveillance research at the ACS.
+Stacey Fedewa, MPH, PhD, is the senior principal scientist of risk factors and screening surveillance research at the ACS.
 Over the last year, she’s published several studies about lung cancer screening.
 Here are some of her findings.

 Lung cancer screening rates varied greatly by state between 2016 and 2018.
 Fedewa, along with 4 other ACS researchers (Ahmedin Jemal, DVM, PhD, Helmneh Sineshaw, MD, MPH, Priti Bandi, PhD, and Robert Smith, PhD) studied data about LDCT update from 2016 to 2018 and published their results in the summer of 2021.
 They learned that:

 The study authors note that the increasing, but low use of lung-cancer screening reflects “both ongoing efforts to screen eligible adults and the many challenges of doing so.”